unibo-spe/spe-slides/content/04-build-automation/_generator.md

 * **Task** -- An atomic operation on the project, which can
   * have input and output files
   * depend on other tasks (can be executed only if those are completed)
+  * Tasks *bridge the declarative and imperative worlds*

 ---